Counseling and Treatment

 Services

-The center is staffed twenty four hours a day by Emergency Medical Technicians (EMTs) and resident monitors.
+The center is staffed 24 hours a day by Emergency Medical Technicians (EMTs) and resident monitors.
 Staff on site provide medical and behavioral health screenings at intake and medical monitoring throughout a client's stay.
 Residents will also undergo a thorough needs assessment and assertive engagement into available services, medication assisted treatment options, and individualized support and recovery plan development.

 Program Support